dmzoneill/jira-creator/README.md

 source ~/.bashrc.d/jira.sh
 ```
-This sets up your environment variables for the Jira Creator tool.
-Replace the dummy values with your own data.
+This config file sets all the necessary environment variables for operating the AI and JIRA API.
+Running these commands will create the config file and initialize it in the current shell.

-### 2. Link the command-line tool wrapper 🔗.
+### 2. Link the command-line tool wrapper 🖇️

 ```bash
 chmod +x jira_creator/rh-issue-wrapper.sh
 sudo ln -s $(pwd)/jira_creator/rh-issue-wrapper.sh /usr/local/bin/rh-issue
 ```
-This creates a symbolic link to conveniently run the tool from any location.
+This command makes the shell script `rh-issue-wrapper.sh` executable and links it to a location in your `PATH`.
+You can then access the script anywhere from your command line by typing `rh-issue`.

-### 3. Run it 🏃‍♀️.
+### 3. Run it 🏃

 ```bash
 rh-issue create story "Improve onboarding experience"
 ```
-This command will create a new story issue titled "Improve onboarding experience".
+This command creates a new story issue in JIRA.
+The argument `"Improve onboarding experience"` is the title of the new issue.

----

-## 🧪 Usage & Commands
+## 🧪 Usage & Commands 🛠️

 ### 🆕 Create Issues